John Parker (Canadian politician)

-John L. Parker (born c.
-1954) is a politician in Ontario, Canada.
+John Locke Parker (born c.
+1954) is a Canadian retired lawyer and former politician in Ontario.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario for York East from 1995 to 1999.
-From 2006 to 2014 he was a Toronto city councillor for Ward 26, which includes the neighbourhoods of Leaside and Flemingdon Park.
-From 2010 to 2014 he was appointed as Deputy Speaker.
+He subsequently served from 2006 to 2014 as a Toronto City Councillor for Ward 26 (Don Valley West), which included the neighbourhoods of Leaside and Flemingdon Park.
+From 2010 to 2014, he was Deputy Speaker of Toronto City Council.

 Background

-Parker graduated from the University of Toronto, then Osgoode Hall Law School in 1980, and worked as a lawyer.
-After moving to the Leaside area he became active in the community and was a founding member of the board of the Bessborough Child Care Centre.
-He is a member of the Leaside United Church.
+Parker graduated from the University of Toronto, then Osgoode Hall Law School in 1980, after which he worked as a lawyer.
+After moving to the Leaside area, he became active in the community and was a founding member of the board of the Bessborough Child Care Centre.
 He has coached community baseball, soccer and hockey teams.
-He served on the Board of the Leaside Hockey Rink and chaired the East York Committee of Adjustment.
+He served on the board of the Leaside Hockey Rink and chaired the East York Committee of Adjustment.

 In 2001, Parker helped found the Ontario Association of Former Parliamentarians.
-The association's objectives include offering experience in support of parliamentary democracy in a non-partisan way and to foster good relations between current members.
-Parker serves on the Board of Directors of the Churchill Society for the Advancement of Parliamentary Democracy, a non-partisan, charitable organization that facilitates education, discussion and debate about Canada's parliamentary democracy.
+The association's objectives include offering experience in support of parliamentary democracy in a non-partisan way and fostering good relations between current members.
+Parker serves on the board of directors of the Churchill Society for the Advancement of Parliamentary Democracy, a non-partisan, charitable organization that facilitates education, discussion and debate about Canada's parliamentary democracy.

 Provincial politics

-He was elected to the Ontario legislature in the 1995 provincial election, defeating incumbent New Democrat Gary Malkowski by 3,263 votes in the riding of York East.
+Parker was elected to the Ontario legislature in the 1995 provincial election, defeating incumbent New Democrat Gary Malkowski by 3,263 votes in the riding of York East.
 He served in Mike Harris's government for the next four years.
-During that time he was parliamentary assistant to Native Affairs.
+During most of that time, he was Parliamentary Assistant to the Minister Responsible for Native Affairs.

 In 1996, the Harris government reduced the number of provincial ridings from 130 to 103.
 This change resulted in some sitting MPPs having to compete against one another in the 1999 provincial election.
-Parker ran against Liberal Mike Colle in the newly created riding of Eglinton—Lawrence, and was defeated by 11,307 votes.
+Parker ran against Liberal Mike Colle in the newly created riding of Eglinton—Lawrence and was defeated by 11,307 votes.
 Colle received 56.85 percent of the popular vote compared to Parker's 29.72 percent.